-I’m rather keeping the numbers low and give you the minimum.
+I rather keep the numbers low and give you the minimum.

-A very pleasant ingredient in this sunscreen recipe is vitamin E; a powerful antioxidant that protects against UV damage while moisturizing the skin.
+A very pleasant ingredient in this sunscreen is vitamin E. It’s a powerful antioxidant which protects against UV damage while moisturizing the skin.

 1 cup organic virgin coconut oil

 1 tbsp vitamin E oil